National Symbols of India & their meanings

 Is hockey a national game of India?

 No official sport has been designated as India's national sport by the Indian government.
 Hockey is often called the unofficial national game of India due to its historical importance and popularity.
 So, this has led to some confusion.
-The Indian men's field hockey team won several Olympic gold medals in the early 20th century, building a great reputation for this sport.
+The Indian men's field hockey team won several Olympic gold medals in the early 20th century, building an excellent reputation for this sport.

 National Symbols of India